5 Graphic Design Solutions to Create Marketing Materials

 For non-designers, a standout design tool should be quick to learn and easy to use.
 Canva manages both of those requirements effortlessly.
 It’s a standout when it comes to user-friendly design, offers a clear interface, and may be the simplest tool on this list to pick up.

 That doesn’t mean Canva lacks when it comes to features.
 It offers several layouts, organized into categories such as social graphics, logos, and web banners.
-There’s also a drag-and-drop builder to help you create attractive images quickly.
+There’s also a drag-and-drop builder to help you create attractive images quickly—such as those for advertising design.
 Plus, you’ll get access to lots of additional elements you can use to personalize your images.

 - Plenty of choices when it comes to text, colors, and backgrounds.